BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/udlr.md

   - an enemy class (for example: Koopas, crows, Hash Slinging Slashers)
   - all classes must be stored in separate files
   - 5 or more images ([https://p5js.org/reference/#/p5/image](https://p5js.org/reference/#/p5/image)): 2+ images for player animation, collectibles, enemies, AND a background image that fills the entire screen
+  - Background music
-  - Background music and two or more sound effects
+  - three or more sound effects

  For Javascript audio, you will do something like this: